mmifs/mmifs/README.md

-- 👋 Hi, I’m @mmifs
+Hi!
+I’m Mike
-- 👀 I’m interested in web development
+I’m interested in web development and video games
-- 🌱 I’m currently learning via Coding Bootcamp with UofT SOCS
-- 💞️ I’m looking to collaborate on ...
+I’m a certified full stack web developer via Coding Bootcamp with UofT SOCS I’m currently a Help Desk officer with a Canadian bank and I am looking for a more technical position to move forward in my career!
-- 📫 How to reach me michaeljlmifsud@gmail.com
+How to reach me michaeljlmifsud@gmail.com